ES-Alexander/3D-Rendering-Desktop-App/README.md

 - reuse calculation results (e.g. rotation matrix) instead of recalculating per point
 - simplify drawing functions with better use of tkinter functions (e.g. `create_polygon`)
 - minor structural cleanup for improved readability
-- TODO: refactor program to be class-based and simplified
+- refactored program to be class-based and simplified, using Model-View-Controller paradigm
+- added a checkbutton for spin, so rotation can be manual if desired